emilioxavier/theHUB/README.md

 robust community (on campus and around the world) – *theHUB* removes the need for a software license while providing access to a myriad of statistical analysis and graphing options. *theHUB’s* documentation allows anyone to use and understand the tools.
-Initially, *theHUB* will contain three Learning Analytics v2.0 projects: the survey analysis package presented at the 2021 Spring Conference, *Survey Connections*, along with the *in Semester Analysis Aiding/Assisting Students*, and *Unified Student Success and Outcomes Analysis Reports* packages; each package is briefly described below.
+Initially, *theHUB* would contain three Learning Analytics v2.0 projects: the survey analysis package presented at the 2021 Spring Conference, *Survey Connections*, along with the *in Semester Analysis Aiding/Assisting Students* and *Unified Student Success and Outcomes Analysis Reports* applications.
+Currently, the *in Semester Analysis Aiding/Assisting Students* and *Unified Student Success and Outcomes Analysis Reports* applications are on hiatus due to a pivot in *theHUB*’s focus.
 We expect *theHUB* to grow as we add new, yet to be conceived, ideas and analysis methods from the literature, our conversations with others around campus, and conferences and seminars.